Class conditional conformal prediction for multiple inputs by p-value aggregation: Failure of the naive approaches

-We discuss in this section the challenges that naive approaches may face when dealing with the case of aggregated predictions.
-We consider two naive methods that we view as natural.
+We first consider two naive methods that we view as natural.
 We illustrate them in the case of mean aggregation and evaluate their performance on the synthetic dataset presented in Section~\ref{sec:synthetic}.

 \textbf{First method: directly using the calibration set.} A first naive idea is to construct the prediction set using the original scores and to use it directly with the aggregating scores, \ie when the aggregation is the mean, we are considering the set $\set[2]{ y : S^{agg}_m(y) := m^{-1} \sum_{j=1}^m S_{n+j}(y) \leq S^y_{(\lceil (n_y+1)(1-\alpha) \rceil)}}$.
 Formally, this set lacks any guarantee since the new (aggregated) score $S^{agg}_m(Y_{n+1})$ follows a different distribution than the calibration scores.
 In Figure~\ref{fig:distrib_score}, we compare the distribution of this averaged scores for $m=1$ to $9$ observations to the distribution of calibration scores.
 A clear change in distribution can be observed even for small value of $m$.
 In practice, this method produces conservative prediction sets, whose size increases with the number of repetitions, as it can be seen in Figure~\ref{fig:cov_lgth_naive}.